benson-au/pokemon_sprite_diffusion/weights/README.md

 ## Weights

-The `weights/` folder contains the weights of the various denoising networks that we trained.
+The `weights/` folder contains the parameters of the model that we trained.